 Bowles, with Harvard colleague Kathleen McGinn and Babcock, suggested that “situational ambiguity” and “gender triggers” modify women’s willingness to negotiate.

-This suggests that women can improve their negotiation outcomes by asking:
+Women can improve their negotiation outcomes by asking:

 - the salary range,

 - which elements of the compensation package are negotiable.